westb2/Condon_Lab_Docs/docs/how_to_notes/HPC_systems/parflow_install.md

 **_Laura Condon, 2/13/19_**

+## We recommend you use the parflow blog if you can instead of this page
+[The blog ](http://parflow.blogspot.com/) has install instructions for many systems.
+If you can use a resource there to help you it is updated more frequently.
+This page has been left up in case any of the dependency links are platform dependent (as in if you hypotheticall need to download and build a specific version of MPI on Ocelot for Parflow), but it is only recommended to use it as reference to debug why your install is not working.

 ## Description
   A running set of notes on ParFlow installs for various platforms.
 Please update this with your experiences either by adding comments or inserting text.
 Please Add new installs to the top of this doc and use headings so that they can be included in the table of contents.